Ramadan: Observance

-According to a 2012 Pew Research Centre study, there was widespread Ramadan observance, with a median of 93 percent across the thirty-nine countries and territories studied.
-Regions with high percentages of fasting among Muslims include Southeast Asia, South Asia, Middle East and North Africa, Horn of Africa and most of Sub-Saharan Africa.
-Percentages are lower in Central Asia and Southeast Europe.
+According to a 2012 Pew Research Centre study, there was widespread Ramadan observance, with a median of 93% in the 39 countries and territories studied.
+Regions with high proportions of fasting among Muslims include Southeast Asia, South Asia, Middle East and North Africa, Horn of Africa and most of Sub-Saharan Africa.
+Proportions are lower in Central Asia and Southeast Europe, with 44% in Albania, 43% in Azerbaijan, and 30% in Kazakhstan.

+According to TGM Global Ramadan Report 2023, 97% of Muslims were expected to fast during Ramadan in 2023, with regional variations showing 98.9% observance in Asia, 96.4% in the Middle East, and 95.4% in Africa.
+Country-specific included 99.8% in Indonesia, 99.5% in Malaysia, 99.2% in Saudi Arabia, 98.9% in Pakistan, 98.6% in Bangladesh, 97.8% in India, and 93.9% in Turkey.
+Muslims reported planning a range of activities for Ramadan, with 70% indicating intentions to increase worship and give to charity, rising to 74% among women.
+In terms of charitable behavior, 97% agreed Ramadan was a period for generosity, 60% volunteered in concrete help (with 67% in Asia), 73% had donated money to charity during Ramadan or Eid the previous year (with 84% in Asia), and 62% planned to donate more in 2023.

 Ramadan in polar regions

-The length of the dawn to sunset time varies in different parts of the world according to summer or winter solstices of the Sun.
-Most Muslims fast for eleven to sixteen hours during Ramadan.
-However, in polar regions, the period between dawn and sunset may exceed twenty-two hours in summer.
-For example, in 2014, Muslims in Reykjavik, Iceland, and Trondheim, Norway, fasted almost twenty-two hours, while Muslims in Sydney, Australia, fasted for only about eleven hours.
+The length of time from dawn to sunset varies by location and season.
+Most Muslims fast for 11 to 16 hours during Ramadan, but in polar regions, the period between dawn and sunset can exceed 22 hours.
+For example, in 2014, Muslims in Reykjavik, Iceland, and Trondheim, Norway, fasted almost 22 hours, while those in Sydney, Australia, fasted for about 11 hours.
 In areas characterized by continuous night or day, some Muslims follow the fasting schedule observed in the nearest city that experiences sunrise and sunset, while others follow Mecca time.

 Ramadan in Earth orbit

-As sunrise and sunset occur sixteen times each a day in low-Earth orbit, Muslim astronauts in space schedule religious practices around the time zone of the last place on Earth they were on.
-For example, this means an astronaut from Malaysia launching from the Kennedy Space Center in Florida would center their fast according to sunrise and sunset times in Cape Canaveral, in Florida's Eastern Time.
-This includes times for daily prayers, as well as sunset and sunrise for Ramadan.
+Because sunrise and sunset occur 16 times each day in low-Earth orbit, Muslim astronauts in space schedule their religious practices according to the time zone of their most recent physical contact with the Earth.
+For example, Sheikh Muszaphar Shukor, an astronaut from Malaysia launching from the Baikonur Cosmodrome calculates their times for fasting and prayers according to the sunrise and sunset times in Cape Canaveral, which is in the Eastern Time Zone.